Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Model and definition

-The parameter $\theta^{(i)}\in[0,1]$ is referred to as the \textit{competition weight} of the $i$th agent.
+The parameter $\theta_{(i)}\in[0,1]$ is referred to as the \textit{competition weight} of the $i$th agent.
 This parameter represents her concern for relative performance.
-The dynamics of the relative wealth depend on the strategies of other agents and are given by
+The dynamics of the relative wealth depend on the strategies of other agents and is given by

-We denote the set of relative wealth processes resulting from admissible trading strategies and starting at $t \in \mathbb{N}_0$ from relative wealth $\tilde{X}_t^{(i)} = \tilde{x}^{(i)}$ by $\tilde{\mathcal{X}}^{(i)}(t,\tilde{x}^{(i)})$ and abbreviate $\tilde{\mathcal{X}}^{(i)}(0,\tilde{x}^{(i)})$ by $\tilde{\mathcal{X}}^{(i)}(\tilde{x}^{(i)})$.
+We denote the set of relative wealth processes resulting from admissible trading strategies and starting at $t \in \mathbb{N}_0$ from relative wealth $\widetilde{X}_{(i),t} = \widetilde{x}_{(i)}$ by $\widetilde{\mathcal{X}}_{(i)}(t,\widetilde{x}_{(i)})$ and abbreviate $\widetilde{\mathcal{X}}_{(i)}(0,\widetilde{x}_{(i)})$ by $\widetilde{\mathcal{X}}_{(i)}(\widetilde{x}_{(i)})$.

-Let $\mathcal{U}:= \{U: \mathbb{R} \rightarrow \mathbb{R} \}$ denote the class of utility functions.
-The $i$th agent starts at time $t_0=0$ with preferences over her relative wealth represented by a utility function $U_0^{(i)}\in \mathcal{U}$.
+The $i$th agent starts at time $t_0=0$ with preferences over her relative wealth represented by a utility function $U_{(i),0}$.
 We herein assume that any utility function $U: \mathbb{R} \rightarrow \mathbb{R}$ is twice continuously differentiable, strictly increasing, strictly concave, and satisfies the Inada conditions.
 While we will provide a definition for general utility functions, our main results will make the additional assumption that the initial data belong to the family of CARA utility functions.

-Agents in our model dynamically compete with each other when deriving their optimal portfolios.
-Conceptually, we thus consider a pure strategy Nash game and, following \cite{anthropelos2022competition}, seek to determine a \textit{forward Nash equilibrium} leading to the definition of discrete-time PRFPPs.
+For each agent $i \in \{1,2,\dots,N\}$, we first define a discrete-time predictable relative forward performance process under a best-response principle.
+The policies of the other agents are exogenously given and progressively revealed over time.
+Agent $i$ is assumed to compete passively: she observes the opponents' admissible policy processes and incorporates them into her optimization problem, but does not interact strategically with them.